Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: System Model

 We assume that the system starts operation at time slot $t = 0$.
 In the selection-from-buffer model, a new sample of the source signal $V_{t} \in \mathcal{V}$ is added to the buffer at the beginning of each time slot $t$, and the oldest sample is discarded.
 The buffer, with size $B$, is assumed to be initially full, storing the samples $\big(V_{0}, V_{-1}, \ldots, V_{-B+1}\big)$.
 Thus, at any time slot $t$, the buffer contains the most recent $B$ samples $\big(V_{t}, V_{t-1}, \ldots, V_{t-B+1}\big)$.
 The transmitter sends status update packets to the receiver one by one.
 Let $S_i$ and $D_i$ represent the transmission start time and delivery time of the $i$-th transmitted packet, respectively, such that $S_i < D_i$.
 At time slot $t=S_i$, the scheduler selects a group of consecutive samples from the buffer and forms the packet $X_{S_i-b_i}^{l_{i}} = \big(V_{S_i-b_{i}}, V_{S_i-b_{i}-1}, \ldots, V_{S_i-b_{i}-l_{i}+1}\big) \in \mathcal{V}^{l_i}$.
-Here, $l_i \in \{1, \ldots, B\}$ represents the sequence length of the $i$-th packet $X_{S_i-b_i}^{l_{i}}$ while $b_i$ represents the relative position of the sample $V_{S_i-b_{i}}$ in the buffer.
+Here, $l_i \in \{1, \ldots, B\}$ specifies the sequence length of the $i$-th packet $X_{S_i-b_i}^{l_{i}}$, while $b_i$ denotes the relative position of the sample $V_{S_i-b_{i}}$ in the buffer.
+The latter parameter $b_i$ controls the freshness of the samples included in the packet.
 When $B=1$, the selection-from-buffer model reduces to the generative-at-will model which has been studied extensively in previous works \cite{bacinoglu2015age, sun2017update, kadota2018scheduling, kadota2019scheduling, sun2019sampling2, tripathi2019whittle, klugel2019aoi, sun2019closed}.
 Hence, the packet $X_{S_i-b_i}^{l_{i}}$ is submitted to the communication network at time slot $S_{i}$ and delivered to the receiver at time slot $D_{i}$.
 Upon delivery, the receiver sends an acknowledgment (ACK) back to the transmitter, which is received at time slot $A_{i}$.
-We assume that the transmitter always waits for feedback before submitting a new packet.
-In other words, the transmitter remains silent during the time slots between $D_{i}$ and $A_{i}$ such that $S_i < D_i < A_i \leq S_{i+1}$ for all~$i$.
-Fig.~\ref{Time_Evolution} provides an illustration of the $i$-th and the $(i+1)$-th packet transmission epochs.